 Successful verification of your primary credentials by Active Directory redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to Microsoft 365 to complete the login process.

 *Universal Prompt experience shown.

 You can also log into Microsoft 365 using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Microsoft 365 in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Microsoft 365.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Microsoft 365.